Mad Love (1935 film): Production

 Florence Crewe-Jones provided MGM with an original translation/adaptation of Renard's story "Les Mains D'Orlac".
-Writer Guy Endore, who worked with director Karl Freund on early drafts.
+Writer Guy Endore worked with director Karl Freund on early drafts.
 Producer John W. Considine Jr. assigned the continuity and dialogue to P.J.
 Wolfson, and John L. Balderston began to write a "polish-up" of the draft on April 24, 1935.
 Balderstone went over the dialogue with Lorre in mind, and at points called for the actor to deploy his "M look".
 Balderston continued his re-write three weeks past the start of filming.

 Filming started on May 6, 1935 with Chester Lyons as the cinematographer.
 Freund insisted on Gregg Toland, whom he got for a reported "8 days of additional photography".
 Actress Frances Drake recalled difficulty between Freund, Toland and Considine.
 Drake said that "Freund wanted to be the cinematographer at the same time", and that "You never knew who was directing.
 The producer was dying to, to tell you the truth, and of course he had no idea of directing."
 Several titles for the film were announced, and on May 22, 1935, MGM announced that the title would be The Hands of Orlac.
 The Mad Doctor of Paris was also suggested, but the studio eventually settled on the original title of Mad Love.
 Shooting finished on June 8, 1935, one week over schedule.
 After the initial release, MGM cut about fifteen minutes of scenes from the film.
 Cut scenes included the surgery to get Rollo's hands, a pre-credit warning scene almost identical to the one in Frankenstein, and Isabel Jewell's entire portrayal of the character Marianne.